Trump’s Harley boycott call roils Wisconsin primary

 - Housing construction in local suburbs is at historic lows, while Seattle is setting records | Mike Rosenberg VIEW

+Both Nicholson and Walker backed Trump’s approach to tariffs, saying they support moving to having no tariffs as soon as possible.

-Trump’s attacks on Harley have put Walker in a tough spot politically as he runs for a third term in November.
-Eight Democrats were running in Tuesday’s primary for a chance to take on Walker who is seeking a third term.
+Democrats running in the Tuesday primary for a chance to take on Walker teed off on his unwillingness to strongly defend Harley-Davidson.

-“By attacking Wisconsin workers to cover for failed economic policy President Trump took a page right out of Scott Walker’s playbook,” said Mahlon Mitchell, one of the eight candidates and the head of the state firefighters union.
+“By attacking Wisconsin workers to cover for failed economic policy President Trump took a page right out of Scott Walker’s playbook,” said Mahlon Mitchell, one of eight Democratic candidates and the head of the state firefighters union.
 He has more backing from labor unions than any other candidate.

 Another Democratic candidate, Kelda Roys, accused Walker of “cowering before Trump” and the president’s “attempts to destroy an iconic Wisconsin business.”